npiv/chatblade/README.md

 curl https://news.ycombinator.com/rss | chatblade given the above rss can you show me the top 3 articles about AI and their links -c 4
 ```

 The piped input is placed above the query and sent to ChatGPT.
-In this example, we also use the `-c 4` flag to select ChatGPT-4 (the default is ChatGPT-3.5).

 <img src="assets/example3.png">